eric-handley/seng-350/docs/refactor/DueDiligence.md

 One code smell targeted was primitive obsession due to a high reliance of primitives through-out their repository we changed their date-time primitives via the implementation of dateTime.js and dateUtils.js to allow for the change of the primitives to bookingsearch.jsx through running npm run test:smells one can see the date-usage.jsx tests added to show the removal of primitives and the preserved behaviour.

+The other code smell we targeted was the long method smell in src/backend/routes/bookings.js called post that was almost 200 lines that handled multiple different functionalities such as CRUD, filtering logic and business logic.
+This makes the method hard to understand, hard to use and hard to test.
+After fixing the smell we created the test bookings.code-smell.test.js to test the changes that were made that solved the long method smell.

 THIS IS THE PROVIDED GUIDE FOR WRITING THIS:
 NB: you should be very careful in running untrusted code on your machine.
 I have not conducted any malware or other scans on these zip files.
 Sandboxing them in a Docker container/VM would be wise.
 See appendix below.